openSUSE/news-o-o/_posts/2020-05-07-SUSE-carve-out-affecting-openSUSE.md

 openSUSE, needs to change as well.
 This IDM change will include at least also a password change request for everyone with an "openSUSE" account.

-Note: there is even more comming up with this IDM change that will be covered in separate messages.
+Note: there is even more coming up with this IDM change that will be covered in separate messages.

 So please watch for further information provided via the usual channels:
 * [Discord](https://discordapp.com/invite/opensuse),